mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ### range

-A representitive function that uses a generator method is range().
+A representative function that uses a generator method is range().
 It is usually implemented in a for loop and is used like the following.

 ```python